okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * `/bulk-upsert`: Insert or update user profiles in the bulk-load request
 * `/bulk-delete`: Deactivate the user profiles in the bulk-load request

 You can load up to 200 KB of data in a single bulk-load (`/bulk-upsert` or `/bulk-delete`) request for an Identity Source Session.
 This equates to 200 user profiles.
-To load more user profiles, you can make multiple bulk-load requests to the same session.
+To load more user profiles, make multiple bulk-load requests to the same session.
 The maximum number of bulk-load requests for a session is 50.

-If you exhaust the maximum number of bulk-load requests and you still need to load more user profiles, then create another Identity Source Session object for the additional user profiles.
+Create another Identity Source Session object when you exhaust the maximum number of bulk-load requests and need to load more user profiles.
 Keep in mind that you can only load user data to an Identity Source Session with the `CREATED` status.

 > **Note:** Only `"importType": "INCREMENTAL"` is currently supported for an Identity Source Session.